Trilarion/opensourcegames/entries/gjid.md

 - Assets license: MIT
 - Developer: Mike Sharov

-Sokoban-style game, in which the player controls a robot called GJID.
+The player controls a robot called GJID.
 The robot volunteered to cleanup the dungeon from dangerous weapons by moving them into recycling bins.

 ## Building